-- The Terminal Operating System upgrade at Virginia International Gateway, PPCY empty yard and the Virginia Inland Port will combine the facilities under a common software version allowing for much more consistent reporting and support. - The VIG II project will nearly double the size of the Virginia International Gateway facility expanding its throughput and rail capacity. - The third project will optimize the Norfolk International Terminal yard and berth by implementing container stacks similar to those at the Gateway facility and increasing pier length allowing for larger container ships. - The fourth project will open a new truck gate adding 26 new lanes that will link directly to I-564.
-This expansion increases access and will help to alleviate traffic congestion on local streets by taking many trucks per day off local roads. - Lastly, IT has implemented a truck reservation system that creates a predictable arrival rate at the truck gate, improved turn times and container availability information to our business partners.
+- The Terminal Operating System upgrade at PPCY empty yard and the Virginia Inland Port will combine the facilities under a common software version with the waterfront terminals, allowing for much more consistent reporting and support. - The VIG II project will nearly double the size of the Virginia International Gateway facility expanding its throughput and increasing its rail

+- capacity. - The third project will optimize the Norfolk International Terminal yard and berth by implementing container stacks similar to those at the Gateway facility and implementing GPS technology to support the operations. - The fourth project, completed last June, opened a new truck gate adding 26 new lanes at NIT that link directly to I-564.
+This expansion increases access and has helped to alleviate traffic congestion on local streets by taking many trucks per day off local roads. - Lastly, IT has implemented a truck reservation system that creates a predictable arrival rate at the truck gate, improved turn times and container availability information to our business partners.